 The age pension is subject to an asset test and an income test.
 The user enters their Assets outside super which is used for the Age pension asset test.
 The projection assumes that in retirement funds are placed in an Account-based pension.
 The Age pension income test is therefore calculated on the basis of both: drawings from superannuation, less the Account-based pension deductible amount; and deemed income on Assets outside super.
 The Assets outside super and Additional income are assumed to increase each year at the same rate as the assumed wage inflation.

-The Department of Human Services rate estimator lets you estimate your payment rate of age pension , based on your current or proposed circumstances.
+The Services Australia rate estimator lets you estimate your payment rate of age pension , based on your current or proposed circumstances.
 It does not work out if you will be eligible for a payment.
 To use the rate estimator go to humanservices.gov.au/estimators

 The drawings from superannuation in retirement are calculated as: Required income less other income (as entered by the user) less any age pension amounts (as calculated by the program).

 Where the transfer balance cap is exceeded at the time of retirement, in retirement you will have both an accumulation account and a pension account.
 The minimum required amount will be drawn from the pension account and any further income required to attain your target income will be drawn from their accumulation account.